tgoldenphoenix/my-markdown-notes/docs/programming-md/linux/networking/the-basics.md

 ## IPv4, IPv6 & MAC Address

-The version of TCP/IP that has been in widespread use for three decades is proto-col revision 4, aka IPv4.
+The version of TCP/IP that has been in widespread use for three decades is protocol revision 4, aka IPv4.
 It uses four-byte IP addresses.
-A modernized version, IPv6, expands the IP address space to 16 bytes and incorporates several other les-sons learned from the use of IPv4.
+A modernized version, IPv6, expands the IP address space to 16 bytes and incorporates several other lessons learned from the use of IPv4.

 The development of IPv6 was to a large extent motivated by the concern that we are running out of 4-byte IPv4 address space.

-`xxx.xxx.xxx.xxx` is a common placeholder for an IPv4 address.
+**Dotted-Decimal notation** (`xxx.xxx.xxx.xxx`) is the format of an IPv4 address.
 It's a 32-bit numerical label used to identify a device on a network.
 The format `xxx.xxx.xxx.xxx` represents four separate numbers (called "octets") separated by dots.
 Each xxx is a number that can range from 0 to 255 (one byte 2^8).

-One byte is equal to one octet, as an octet is defined as a unit of digital information consisting of exactly eight bits
+An address like `192.168.1.1` represent a 32-bit number (4 x 8 bits).
+Each of the four numbers is the decimal value of one octet (`0-255`).

 ---

-In networking, an **octet** is a unit of size means "a group of 8 bits"" (one byte)

-We use the word "octet" instead of "byte" because, historically, a "byte" could mean different sizes (like 6 or 7 bits) depending on the computer architecture.
-"Octet" is unambiguous.

-The most famous example is an IPv4 address.
-An address like 192.168.1.1 is a 32-bit number (4 x 4 bit), but we always read and write it as four octets separated by dots (`xxx.xxx.xxx.xxx` instead of `xxxxxxxx.xxxxxxxx.xxxxxxxx.xxxxxxxx.`).

-Each of the four numbers in an IP address (192, 168, 1, 1) is the decimal value of one 8-bit octet.

-The octal number system is **NOT** used for IP addresses.
-One octal digit can only represents exactly three binary digits.
+IPv6 addresses are much longer (128 bits, 16 x 8 bits), so using decimal would be impractical.
+Instead, we use hexadecimal, separated by colons.

+Có 8 groups separated by `:`, each group containing four hexadecimal digits.
+We have: `8 groups x (8 x 2) bits = 128 bits`.

 ### MAC Address

 MAC Address: Uses Hexadecimal (Base-16).

-A MAC address (e.g., `00:1A:2B:3C:4D:5E`) is a 48-bit number (6 bytes).
+A MAC address (e.g., `00:1A:2B:3C:4D:5E`) is a 48-bit number (8 x 6 bytes).
 We use hexadecimal (digits 0-9 and A-F) because it's a very compact and readable way to represent the underlying binary data.

 ## Number Systems: Decimal, Binary, Octal, Hexadecimal

+In networking, an **octet** is a unit of size means "a group of 8 bits" (one byte).
+It is `0-255` in decimal & `00000000-11111111` in binary.

+We use the word "octet" instead of "byte" because, historically, a "byte" could mean different sizes (like 6 or 7 bits) depending on the computer architecture.
+"Octet" is unambiguous.

+The decimal range `0-255` represents all the possible values that can be stored in one 8-bit byte (256 different values).

+---

 Use this online [Base Converter](https://www.rapidtables.com/convert/number/base-converter.html)